 |Reading 1||Response||Reading 2||Gospel|

-On this final Sunday of the liturgical year we celebrate the solemnity of Christ the King.
-(Next week we start a new liturgical year centered on readings from Matthew’s gospel.)
-The Lectionary readings ask RCIA participants and the believing community to consider Jesus’ kingship and kingdom.
+On this final Sunday of the liturgical year, the readings celebrate the solemnity of Christ the King.
+(Next week we start a new liturgical year centered on readings from Mark’s gospel.)
+The readings ask us to think about shepherds and kings.